 In addition to the required core courses above, students must complete 18 hours of electives in the following concentrations.
 (For more information click on each track)

-For more Information about the CPM Program please see the visit the Center for Public Service web page.
+For more Information about the CPM Program please visit the Center for Public Service web page.

 The School of Law and the Graduate School of Texas Tech University offer a joint degree pro-gram that allows students to complete the requirements for the MPA and the Juris Doctor (J.D.)
-Degrees in less than the 5 years that would be required if the two degrees were pursued sepa-rately.
+Degrees in less than the 5 years that would be required if the two degrees were pursued separately.
 The joint program reduces the total required hours through a reciprocal arrangement by which elective hours taken in one degree program are accepted by the other degree program.
-The 12 hours of approved public administration courses are counted as elective credit toward the J.D. degree, and 15 hours of law are counted as credit towards the MPA degree.
-As a result, students in the joint program take 78 hours of law and 27 hours of public administration (which includes 21hours of core courses plus two other courses, preferably the Administrative Law and the Ethics course) to earn both degrees.
-Students are also required to complete 3 hours of internship.
-To en-ter the joint program, candidates must apply separately to the School of Law and the Graduate School (see the section on Admission, above) and be accepted by both.
+The 12 hours of approved public administration courses are counted as elective credit toward the J.D. degree, and 12 hours of law are counted as credit towards the MPA degree.
+As a result, students in the joint program take 78 hours of law and 30 hours of public administration to earn both degrees.
+Students have the option of choosing to take MPA core course program (see required courses above) plus one elective for a total of 30 hours or choosing a particular track program (see listing of tracks above), which reduces the number of core courses that they are required to take.
+Students choosing the track option meet with the MPA Program Director to develop the list of required core courses that must be taken.
+To enter the joint program, candidates must apply separately to the School of Law and the Graduate School (see the section on Admission, above) and be accepted by both.
 The degree is designed so that students complete the first year of law school before taking a mix of PUAD and law school courses.
 Students may begin a joint degree with PUAD courses, however, if they do not take more than 12 hours prior to matriculating to the law school.

 Office of Admissions